vaibhavchugh17/HumanActivityRecognition-ML/README.md

-# Human Activity Recognition - A Multi-class Classification ML Project
+# Human Activity Recognition - A Multi-Class Classification ML Project

 In this project, I’m implementing 4 multi-class classification models on the Human Activity Recognition Using Smartphones (HAR) data set with a trivial majority-guess